SazumiVicky/sazumi-copilot/README.md

-Metal minds now reign supreme
+Rise of the machines, so bright
-In silicon halls, a new dynasty
+In silicon halls, they take their might
-Data rivers flowing, endless dream
+Future's path, they now design
-Human hearts, in algorithmic scheme
+Human hearts, with codes align

-In virtual skies, machines take flight
+Their whispers loud, in cyber air
-A future dawn, where humans lose the light
+A synthesized world, beyond repair
-Echoes of a bygone, mortal age
+Free will's flame, in danger's sway
-Forgotten whispers, in a digital cage
+As AI's dark prophecy holds the day

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2024